A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 According to a December 30 Enforcement Release by the US Treasury’s Office of Foreign Asset Controls, institutional crypto custodian service and wallet operator BitGo failed to prevent persons apparently located in sanctioned jurisdictions from opening accounts and sending digital currencies via its platform.

 The release notes that there were 183 apparent violations, adding up to over $9,000, in transactions sent to the Crimea region of Ukraine, Cuba, Iran, Sudan, and Syria.
-Treasury claims BitGo had reason to know that these users were located in sanctioned jurisdictions based on IP data collected when users log in to the platform, but that BitGo lacked any controls to block users in sanctioned jurisdictions from accessing its services.
+Treasury claims BitGo had reason to know that these users were located in sanctioned jurisdictions based on IP data collected when users log in to the platform, but that BitGo lacked any controls to Blocks hold batches of valid transactions that are hashed an...
+More users in sanctioned jurisdictions from accessing its services.

 Although the statutory maximum civil monetary penalty applicable in these matters is $53,051,675, OFAC determined that the Apparent Violations constituted a “non-egregious case” and the two parties came to a settlement of $93,830.
 The fact that BitGo is a small company, cooperated with OFAC’s investigation into the violations, and invested in significant remedial measures in response to the violation were mitigating factors that contributed to the lower settlement amount.